Follow This Plan and You’ll Never Miss a Proposal Deadline

 Easy to Share and Update

 To be useful, a proposal calendar should be easy to share and update.
-While you can create a proposal calendar using a Word template, the challenge with using a document is that it can be difficult to keep the calendar up to date.
-Additionally, unless you store the document on a shared drive, you’ll have to email the updated version of the calendar whenever there are changes, which can be time-consuming.
+While you can create a proposal calendar using a Word template, the challenge is that it can be difficult to keep the calendar up to date.
+Additionally, unless you store the document on a shared drive, you’ll have to email the updated calendar whenever there are changes, which can be time-consuming.

 Easy to Scan and Interpret